-I love to experiment with paints, right alongside my daughters, but I am definitely an amateur.
-These swirly flower paintings are as simple as can be, but with frame-worthy results.
+I love to experiment with paints and painting, right alongside my daughters, but I am definitely an amateur.
+Painting swirly flowers are as simple as can be, but with frame-worthy results.
 We can’t stop making them!
 I think you and your kids will have fun combining colors and creating your own uniquely beautiful swirly flowers.

 - assorted colors of tempera paint